onechiporenko/lair/README.md

 ### `queryOne`

-This method is also used to get one record.
+This method is also used to get a single record.
 The main difference between methods is that `getOne` uses `id` to get record and `queryOne` uses a callback:

 ```javascript
 lair.queryOne('unit', record => record.id === '1');